Lemna: Description

 Lemna species grow as simple free-floating thalli on or just beneath the water surface.
 Most are small, not exceeding 5 mm in length, except Lemna trisulca, which is elongated and has a branched structure.
 Lemna thalli have a single root, which distinguishes this genus from the related genera Wolffia (lacks roots), Spirodela and Landoltia (have multiple roots).

 The plants grow mainly by vegetative reproduction: two daughter plants bud off from the adult plant.
-This form of growth allows very rapid colonisation of new water.
-Duckweeds are flowering plants, and nearly all of them are known to reproduce sexually, flowering and producing seed under appropriate conditions.
-Certain duckweeds (such as L. gibba) are long-day plants, while others (such as L. minor) are short-day plants.
+Lemna are flowering plants, and nearly all of them are known to reproduce sexually, flowering and producing seed under appropriate conditions.
+Certain species of Lemna (such as L. gibba) are long-day plants, while others (such as L. minor) are short-day plants.

-When Lemna invades a waterway, it can be removed mechanically, by the addition of herbivorous fish (e.g. grass carp), or, inadvisedly, treated with a herbicide.
+Owing to their vegetative reproduction strategies, Lemna species can quickly colonize open water bodies, particularly those with minimal surface flow.
+Removal of Lemna can be done through mechanical removal (e.g., skimming), biological controls (e.g., herbivorous fish), or treatment with aquatic herbicides.

-The rapid growth of duckweeds finds application in bioremediation of polluted waters, in municipal wastewater treatment and as test organisms for environmental studies.
-It is also being used as an expression system for economical production of complex biopharmaceuticals.
+The rapid growth habit of Lemna presents applications in bioremediation of polluted waters, in municipal wastewater treatment, and as test organisms for environmental studies.
+Species of Lemna are also used as an expression system for economical production of complex biopharmaceuticals.

-Duckweed meal (dried duckweed) is a good cattle feed.
+Dried Lemna ("duckweed meal") can be used as livestock feed.
 It contains 25–45% protein (depending on the growth conditions), 4.4% fat, and 8–10% fibre, measured by dry weight.